• Skip to secondary menu

 How Homeschooling Changes

 This biggest change was the Austin, Miss I Don’t Wanna, didn’t fight me on everything!
-Oh the joy of her just doing it and not breaking done crying.
-I think the biggest part of this would be that Brookland was always so eager to do school everyday – like she wants to do school 7 days a week.
+Oh the joy of her just doing it and not breaking down crying.
+I think the biggest part of this would be that Brookland was always so eager to do school every day – like she wants to do school 7 days a week.

 What’s Happening Now?